 The District sells plat books and also provides access to historical aerial photographs that are used by local landowners and engineering consulting firms.
+The most recent books available are 2009.

 Father and son searching for bugs after TCCD discussed the importance of macroinvertebrates at a Brookside Neighborhood Association event on Crow Creek.